Childhood Memories at Dollywood

 Let’s travel back to a simpler time when being a kid meant having fun and (at least trying) to listen to our parents.
 That second part may have been more difficult for some of us, but for my family, if we knew a trip was coming, especially to Dollywood, we tried our best to stay on their good side.

 Growing up, my family didn’t have much, but my parents made the most of what we had.
 They always found a way to take us on vacations.
-Many years, they even managed to buy us season passes so we could visit more than once.
+Many years, they even managed to buy us season passes to Dollywood so we could visit more than once.
 As a child, I didn’t realize how hard they worked to make those days happen.
 Now, I am incredibly thankful for the sacrifices they made to see their daughters smile.

 Dollywood has not always looked the way it does today.
 There were rides and areas that have long since disappeared but remain vivid in my memory.

-One section I miss most is Dreamland Forest.
+One section I miss most at Dollywood is Dreamland Forest.
 As a child, it felt magical.
 Today, I probably wouldn’t enjoy it as much as an adult, but I would have loved to see my niece and nephews faces when they saw it.
 From the beehive foam-ball shooters to Bullfrog Creek’s water play area and the incredible treehouse, it was the highlight of many childhood visits.

-I remember my mom sitting at the bottom of the hill, sunglasses on, purse tucked beside her, waving every time we ran past like we hadn’t just seen her two minutes earlier.
-She made sure we had enough to drink, stayed warm in the winter and cool in the summer, and had everything we needed.
-She only rode a few rides, as roller coasters were not her thing, but seeing the excitement on her daughters’ faces was enough for her.
-My dad, on the other hand, was right there with us, shooting foam balls and riding coasters without hesitation.
+Looking back on my childhood memories at Dollywood, I remember my mom sitting at the bottom of the hill, sunglasses on and purse tucked beside her, waving every time we ran past like we had not just seen her two minutes earlier.
+She made sure we had enough to drink, stayed warm in the winter and cool in the summer, and always had everything we needed.
+My mom only rode a few rides, since roller coasters were never really her thing, but seeing the excitement on her daughters’ faces was enough for her.

 One of my sister’s favorite rides was the Mountain Slidewinder, also located in Dreamland Forest.
 I was never much of a water-ride person, so I would sit with my mom or play nearby while my sisters and dad climbed to the top before sliding back down.